 Before you start reading, three warnings!

-- Don’t ever use bleach on Chaco sandals.
+- Don’t ever use bleach on your sandals.
 Besides the obvious concerns about the color changing, the chemical itself can damage the webbing significantly.
 No bleach!

 - Don’t put your Chacos in the dryer, and don’t put them in the dishwasher.
 Both run the risk of melting the glue that holds your outsoles (the part with the tread) to your midsoles (the part you are trying to clean).
 Nobody likes a delaminated sandal.

-- If you have leather Chacos, the care instructions are completely different.
-Skip down to read about caring for Chaco leather products.
+- If you have leather sandals, the care instructions are completely different.
+Skip down to read about caring for leather products.
 You definitely don’t want to put leather stuff in the washing machine, and you don’t want to soak it.

 You can also take a bristled brush and wash the footbed with a gentle detergent or a baking soda & water solution.
 This may be preferable if you don’t own your own washing machine, or if you’ve been thrown out of your local laundromat for letting your Chacos bang around their front-loaders one time too many.
 This is how I clean my own Z/2s.
 Sometimes I use a dash of peppermint castille soap.

 Did this not do the trick?
-If your Chacos are already a couple of seasons old already, you’ll have to do a bit more work.
+If they’re already a couple of seasons old already, and this is your first cleaning, you’ll have to do a bit more work.
 Don’t worry, it’s not anything too serious!
 As you probably know, all of the Z sandals (Z/1, Z/2, ZX/2, etc) have long, continuous webbing straps that run into and back out of the footbed of the sandal.
 The openings where this webbing enters or exits the sole can collect dirt and grime, and every couple of washes you’ll need to “floss” the webbing around a little bit to work this out.